Meet the Team and How to Find Us

 Wendi Lee - Senior Business Manager

-Wendi supports Helen and all team members to ensure all aspects of the business plan are managed and planned in a cost effective way.
+Wendi supports the team to ensure all aspects of the business plan are managed and planned in a cost effective way.
 She takes the lead in assisting in the successful delivery of business objectives.
-Wendi manages internal and external communications, leads on managing the commissioned trainee funding and is involved in the trainee pharmacist national recruitment work stream.
+Wendi manages internal and external communications, leads on managing the commissioned trainee funding and is involved in the foundation trainee pharmacist national recruitment and eportfolio work stream.

 Nyawa Phiri - Project Manager

-Nyawa supports Wendi and the wider team with all aspects of HEE's business processes including governance, finance and managing data.
+Nyawa supports Wendi and the wider team with all aspects of HEE's business processes including governance, finance, data management.
+She also provides project management expertise to various team and national transformation projects.

 Sharon Gomba - Project Support Officer